Access factsheets providing information on employment law issues for Ireland

 - compromise agreements.

-HR practitioners with responsibility for employees in Northern Ireland must be aware of these differences, in order to comply with the law.
+People professionals with responsibility for employees in Northern Ireland must be aware of these differences, to comply with the law.

 Extended confidentiality protection for the full range of Labour Relations Agency dispute resolution services.